Anton de Pasquale

 Anton De Pasquale (born 14 September 1995) is an Australian motor racing driver.
-He currently drives the No. 11 Ford Mustang GT for Dick Johnson Racing in the Repco Supercars Championship in 2021.
+He currently drives the No. 18 Chevrolet Camaro ZL1 for Team 18 in the Repco Supercars Championship.
 He briefly raced in various Formula Renault series in Europe and the Dunlop Super2 Series.

 Career biography

 Karting

 De Pasquale competed in the Australian National Sprint Kart Championship from 2010 to 2011, winning the championship in 2011.